 - Sit in a comfortable position.
 If you like, you can place one hand on your heart and one hand on your stomach. - Take a look around the room and notice where you are.
 If it feels comfortable and safe for you, close your eyes.
 Or, if you prefer, you can choose to look down at one spot. - Now, with curiosity and kindness, bring your attention to your body.
 Can you notice any feelings inside your body?
 Maybe your stomach is growling.
 Or perhaps you can feel your heartbeat. - What else can you notice about how your body is feeling today?
 Is it energetic, tired, restless, calm, or something else?
 Be curious.
+Ask yourself if your body needs anything.

-- Now bring your attention to your face.
+- Now, bring your attention to your breath.
+Do you feel it moving in and out of your body?
+Is it fast or is it slow?
+Quietly notice. - Now bring your attention to your face.
 Does your face feel relaxed?
 Is it smiling or bored?
 Is your forehead wrinkled or smooth?
 Notice what expression is on your face.
 There's no need to change anything, simply notice what's there already. - Now check in on your mind.
 Is it busy thinking?
 Is it telling a story?
 How is it feeling today?
 Notice and bring your focus back to your breath. - Now take a deep breath in and out.
 Take a look around the room.
 How do you feel?